How to Make a Pretty Brooch Pin Bracelet

 • Use three overhand knots and add a bead of G-S Hypo Cement on the knot.
 More on that below.

 • Size your bracelet correctly.
-Your stretch bracelet should fit snugly enough that it doesn’t fall off but it should not be tight to the point where you need to over-stretch the cord when putting it on.
+Your stretch bracelet should fit snugly enough that it doesn’t fall off your wrist but it should not be tight to the point where you need to over-stretch the cord when putting it on.

 • Roll your bracelet gently over your hand and onto your wrist to avoid over-stretching.

-• Always remove your stretch bracelets before showering, swimming, or anytime they may come in contact with water.
+• Always remove your stretch bracelets before showering, swimming, or any time they may come in contact with water.

 Supplies